 Profiling data, finding matching patterns or related values, and rapidly identifying the locations and lineage attributes of disparate data sources are all ways to reveal the content of data, and how it was created, deleted, or modified.
 Most tools available for these purposes are expensive, and designed for a specific data source (e.g., one database).

 After data is discovered and transformed, application audit trails need comprehensive information about the target layouts and job runs.
 The details must be readily-available and secure.
 Logs should also track sensitive data protections and enable: user accountability, job replication, parameter modification, and issue analysis.

-The XML audit log from IRI jobs provide details for each input, inrec (virtual), and output definition -- including which field attributes and modification functions were specified.
+The XML audit log from most IRI jobs (like CoSort data transformation or FieldShield data masking) run through SortCL provide details for each input, inrec (virtual), and output definition -- including which field attributes and modification functions were specified.

 The entire job script, along with user, runtime, and environment variable information, are also recorded in the audit trail.
-It is easy to query and report on the logs using your preferred XML parsing tool or SortCL (through supplied data definition files for the logs).
+It is easy to query and report on the logs using your preferred XML parsing tool or SortCL itself (through supplied data definition files for the logs).
 For example, you can query on file and field names, run dates, and job duration.
 You can quickly examine specific jobs without having to manually review a giant audit trail.

 Phase-specific record counts -- including the number of records accepted, rejected, and processed -- plus job tuning details, are available in optional statistical log files produced with each SortCL script execution.
 An upcoming version of SortCL (for CoSort, FieldShield, RowGen, NextForm, and Voracity users) will feature an even more robust, granular, JSON audit log subject to authorized access.
 An onboard wrangling utility will assist in querying specific details from the logs and providing extracts for more visual analytics in tools like Excel and Splunk.